Aliens vs. Predator (2010 video game): Australian controversy

 An early build of the game was submitted for review to the OFLC, but was denied classification in Australia in 2009 and effectively banned for sale altogether.
 Sega announced that there would not be a re-cut version released in Australia, and that it would appeal the decision.
 The game's refusal of classification again brought up the issue of a need for an R18+ rating in games, a move supported by many members of the public and government members.

-On December 18, 2009, Sega won the appeal on the classification of the game in Australia.
+On 18 December 2009, Sega won the appeal on the classification of the game in Australia.
 "It is with great pleasure that we announce the success of our appeal," says Darren Macbeth, managing director of Sega Australia.
 "We are particularly proud that the game will be released in its original entirety, with no content altered or removed whatsoever.
 Australian gamers applaud the Classification Review Board on making a decision that clearly considers the context of the game, and is in line with the modern expectations of reasonable Australians."

 The Board noted that "the violence depicted in the game can be accommodated within the MA 15+ category as the violent scenes are not prolonged and are interspersed with longer non-violent sequences.
 The violence is fantastical in nature and justified by the context of the game, set in a futuristic science-fiction world, inhabited by aliens and predators.
 This context serves to lessen its impact.
 The more contentious violence is randomly generated and is not dependent on the player selection of specific moves."

 Downloadable content

 Two additional map packs have been released for purchase via Steam, PlayStation Network and the Xbox Live Marketplace entitled Swarm and Bughunt.
-The Swarm Map Pack and Bughunt Map Pack were respectively released on March 19 and July 9, 2010.
+The Swarm Map Pack and Bughunt Map Pack were respectively released on 19 March – 9 July 2010.
 Both downloads provide new multiplayer maps and survivor maps.